wdawson/okta.github.io/_source/_docs/api/resources/idps.md

 #### List Identity Providers with Defaults
 {:.api .api-operation}

-Enumerates all IdPs in your organization.
+Enumerates all IdPs in your organization

 ##### Request Example
 {:.api .api-request .api-request-example}